Beyond Linear Probes: Dynamic Safety Monitoring for Language Models: Conclusion

 In this paper, we proposed truncated polynomial classifiers for dynamic activation monitoring.
 Extending the popular linear probe with higher-order interactions, we showed how a single higher-order polynomial can be evaluated partially at inference-time to navigate the compute-accuracy trade-off for safety monitoring.
 We also demonstrated a simple way to perform cascaded evaluation of the polynomial's terms, only spending more compute when inputs are ambiguous--leading to performance similar to the full polynomial model but with net compute only slightly more than with linear probes.
 Finally, we demonstrated the built-in feature attribution of the second-order TPC terms, providing a faithful attribution of the monitoring decisions to LLM neurons.

 \paragraph{Limitations}

-Our experiments show impressive performance in generalizing linear probes for dynamic monitoring on large-scale safety datasets.
+Our experiments show impressive performance in generalizing linear probes for dynamic monitoring on the large-scale WildGuardMix safety dataset.
 However, we have not explored how TPCs perform in the small data regime--we anticipate stronger regularization may be needed in this setting to prevent overfitting of both TPCs and non-linear EE-MLPs probes alike.
+More broadly, our experiments primarily focused on harmful prompt classification.
+Future work might consider broader evaluation across additional datasets and scenarios where harm might manifest through model \textit{responses}.
 Secondly, whilst the TPC model provides built-in, mechanistically faithful explanations of exactly how much neuron combinations alter the classifier logits, the feature combinations in \cref{sec:exp:attribution} are dense, and lack obvious legibility to humans.
 We are excited about future work that may use the interpretable architecture of TPCs in more interpretable bases--for example, polynomial expansions of SAE features \citep{tillman2025investigatingprobing,bricken2024features}, and/or imposing sparsity constraints for learning interactions between only the most salient few neurons.
+We note how both TPCs and MLP baselines often fail to yield monotonically increasing performance with additional test-time compute, and all activation monitors require search for an appropriate choice of layer.
+We believe future work exploring more sophisticated progressive training strategies, and multi-layer probes/ensembling techniques are promising objects of future study to address such drawbacks.